chhaylatte/Reactive/README.md

 The generic object `Reactive` implements an observer system to notify listeners of initial and updated values.
 There is no stream of data, just single update propagation.  `Reactive` can also be used as a property wrapper.

 ## Why
-Reactive style can help keep code maintainable by using unidirectional dataflow, but using a functional reactive framework may be daunting or project constraints doesn't allow it.
-Since `Reactive` is a very small library, it takes very little time to learn and is easy to understand.
-As long as `Reactive` does not add any extra overhead of unsubscribing, retaining, or releasing any objects.
+Reactive style can help keep code maintainable by encouraging unidirectional dataflow.
+Team or project constraints may not allow the use of a reactive framework such as `Combine`, so `Reactive` can be an alternative.  `Reactive` works with Swift 5.1, and takes very little time to learn.  `Reactive` does not need any extra coding overhead of unsubscribing, retaining, or releasing any objects.  `Reactive` is smart enough to discard handlers if the associated listener is deallocated.

 ## How
 ### Reactive Object